myapos/Greek2Greenglish/README.md

 Development Tools - Other useful information
 ================
 This project was developed using Netbeans IDE 8.0.2. platform.
 The graphical interface was designed with Swing library.
-Finally testing of the application was achieved by using JUnit 4.10 library.
+Finally, testing of the application was achieved by using JUnit 4.10 library.